VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 `IMPLEMENTATION specific` per Scala Runner specification

-Read the REPL init script from a file.
+Read the REPL init script (--repl-init-script) from a file.
 Mutually exclusive with --repl-init-script.

 ### `--repl-dry-run`